Unique-Divine/Data-Science-Fundamentals/README.md

 #

-This repo will contain a few projects I'll use for practice with regression tasks.
+This repo will contain a few projects I'll use for practice with regression problems.